-6.10 Whilst there are no heritage assets on the site, there a number of heritage assets in close proximity whose setting could be impacted by the development of the site, particularly the Grade I listed All Saints Church.
-Design and layout will have to be carefully considered at the planning application stage but overall it is considered that a proposal could be designed and laid out in such a way as to have minimal impact on heritage assets.
+- 6.10 Whilst there are no heritage assets on the site, there a number of heritage assets in close proximity whose setting could be impacted by the development of the site, particularly the Grade I listed All Saints Church.
+Design and layout will have to be carefully considered at the planning application stage but overall it is considered that a proposal could be designed and laid out in such a way as to have minimal impact on heritage assets. - 6.11 The site's history as a First World War landing ground will need to be recognised and acknowledged through historic interpretation.
+There is already a memorial stone on the edge of the site which must be retained.
+Further Heritage Impact Assessment may be required at the planning application stage to ensure an appropriate response.
+Archaeology - 6.12 There is no known significant archaeology to be considered in the development of this site however there may be potential for underground heritage assets given the proximity to the church and other listed buildings.
+Given the greenfield status of the site should any archaeological investigations be thought necessary these could be controlled by planning condition.